 - Have the apology in the subject line.
 Your recipients shouldn’t have to open the email to tell what’s going on.
 Your subject line should explain, e.g. “Oops!
 We sent you an email by mistake.”

 - Be more casual, and less catastrophic.
 Swap out the “We apologise for this error” for an “Oops!
 We sent the wrong thing”.
-This mistake will be as perceived as big or small as your language conveys it to be.
+This mistake will be as big or small as your language conveys it to be.